qszhu/leetcode-contest-cli/README.md

 ## Troubleshooting

+If you encouter errors, append `-v` to the command you just typed to see what was going on.

 ### Session Expired
 Your login session may expire if you have logged in another browser window.
 You can login again if you have encountered errors.
 ```bash